 The whole process can take many months of full-time dedicated work, however the satisfaction and strong connection to each piece develops as the form begins to take shape.”

-Joshua Olley was an Arts Gold Award finalist in 2015 and 2017, and exhibited in Sculpture on the Shore in Devonport in 201 4 & 2018 and Sculpture on the Peninsula in 2015 and 2017.
-His work is held in collections here and overseas, including Te Papa and the Auckland War Memorial Museum, and has been exhibited at private and public galleries throughout New Zealand.
+Olley was an Arts Gold Award Finalist in 2015 and 2017.
+Over the past four years, he has exhibited large pieces in Sculpture on the Shore, Devonport, Auckland and Sculpture on the Peninsula, Banks Peninsula, Canterbury.
+His work is held in collections in New Zealand and overseas, including Te Papa and The Auckland War Memorial Museum.

 2019 – Heads nor Tails, on display outside ARTIS Gallery, Parnell

 2018 – Selected and exhibited ‘Fist that knew’ as an outdoor piece in NZ Sculpture on Shore